 Sensors are the sensitive part of the pixel detector for charged particle detection and function as a solidstate ionization chamber.
-The sensor has to meet exacting geometrical constraints concerning its thickness and granularity as well as a high charge collection efficiency within the sensitive volume, while sustaining a massive amount of ionizing and non-ionizing particle radiation damage.
-This is re^{pa}ceted on one hand in the selection of the bulk material and on the other hand with the design of the pixel structure itself.
+The sensor must meet exacting geometrical constraints concerning thickness and granularity as well as have a high charge collection efficiency within the sensitive volume, while sustaining a massive amount of ionizing and non-ionizing particle radiation damage.
+On one hand, this is reflected in the selection of the bulk material and, on the other hand, it impacts the design of the pixel structure itself.